-- nine (9) quarters (excluding summer), these faculty will conduct anonymous student evaluations quarterly and submit one (1) evaluation per year to the unit administrator. - Administrative evaluation: It is the intent of the SCCD administration to conduct evaluations of these faculty as early as possible in a faculty member's employment in an SCCD instructional unit.
-Administrative evaluation should occur before the beginning of the fifth quarter of employment. - c.
-Once every three (3) years, there will be an administrative evaluation of each faculty member's professional obligations as defined in Article 6.8.
-The Vice President for Instruction or his/her designee will review concerns from either the faculty member or the unit administrator about the outcome of the evaluation process. - A. Program Review: Each unit/program (instructional, library, counseling) will hold at least one meeting annually to discuss unit/program outcomes with the unit administrator and faculty.
+- d.
+The Vice President for Instruction or his/her designee will review concerns from either the faculty member or the unit administrator about the outcome of the evaluation process. - E. Program Review: Each unit/program (instructional, library, counseling) will hold at least one meeting annually to discuss unit/program outcomes with the unit administrator and faculty.